Pandawan/qcl/README.md

-# qcl: quicli
+# qcl: Quick Command Line

-Quick CLI installer + runner

-## NEW

-`qcl` is now a package manager built on TOP of other package managers.
-Rather than using its own binaries downloaded from our servers, it will simply keep track of all packages installed through package managers such as npm or yarn.
-It is a drop-in replacement for both of these (and uses them under the hood).
+`qcl` is an addon that works on top of other package managers like npm and yarn.
+It keeps track of all globally installed packages and removes those that have passed their expiry date.
+This allows you to quickly install temporary packages (or CLIs) without having to worry about uninstalling them.

 ## TODO

-- Add Babel
-- Clean up files
-- Clean up files so that they don't share data between functions (just keep doing getData, little to no side effects)
+- Make better README with helpful commands
+- Make qcl work with local